 Your safety is our first concern, so before we set a date for your Paddy Buckley attempt, we want to make sure that you’re ready for the challenge ahead:

-The cost of your supported Paddy Buckley Round is £800, payable in two installments: a £300 deposit is due at the time of making your booking (usually 6-12 months before your planned Challenge date); and the remainder is due the day before your round takes place.
+The cost of your supported Paddy Buckley Round is £1200, payable in three installments: a £500 deposit is due at the time of making your booking (usually 6-12 months before your planned Challenge date); and the remainder is due 8 weeks prior to your round, then the final instalment is due the day before your round takes place.
 Our fee includes:

 The terms and conditions below apply specifically to guided Paddy Buckley Rounds.
 Please see our full Terms and Conditions section for general booking information.